Skip to main content

 Shelf Life After Opening BAC Water

 An unopened vial of BAC water lasts until the printed expiration date, which is typically 2-3 years from manufacture.
-Once you puncture the rubber stopper with a needle, the 28-day countdown begins.
+Once the rubber stopper is punctured with a needle, the 28-day countdown begins (Injection Safety: Multi-dose Vials, CDC).

 Why 28 days?
 Each needle puncture creates a microscopic channel through the stopper.
 The benzyl alcohol inhibits bacterial growth, but it does not sterilize.
 Over time, repeated punctures introduce more potential contaminants.
 After 28 days, the cumulative risk exceeds what the preservative can reliably handle.